preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-users-bp/index.rst

 How to make anonymous login work
 **********************************
 Several setup steps are needed to make anonymous login work.
+(This description is preliminary, will be verified soon).

 1. The tenant feature "Activate anonymous access core" must be on.
-2. A dynamic group to use for anonymous access must be created, and the users that should be able to log in anonymously, added to this group.
+2. One of the options for anonymous access must be selected in the business profile (Business profile - User Management - Authentication).
-3. One of the options for anonymous access must be selected in the business profile.
+3. Make sure the Business profile user group allows anonymous access.
-4. In the app to be used for anonymous access, permissions for the dynamic group must be set.
+4. If you selected anonymnous access for Workspace, see to that the Workspace readers groups allows anonymous access.
+If you selected an app, anonymous access must be allowed there as well.